Football-related activity of the CCS: Heart of Midlothian

 During the latter half of the 1980s the Wimpy burger bar on the junction of Princes Street and Castle Street provided a suitable hang out for the perennial presence of the Hibs casuals on the main thoroughfare in the city.
 Mainly in attendance were the BBC, who were known to be there from mid-morning until midnight, and by the evening a mob of around 50-60 CCS could gather there.
-From this 'HQ' the CCS would venture into Hearts territory at will to conduct what has been described as a terror campaign against the CSF 24 hours a day, seven days of the week.
-The level of violence, running battles in the streets and pubs attacked and smashed up turned parts of Edinburgh into something resembling a war zone.

-Around this time and up to the early 1990s whenever the CCS returned from away matches by rail they would regularly disembark at Haymarket station and make their way to the Haymarket bar which was the main pub used by Hearts casuals.
-The Hibs boys would smash the windows, force entry by kicking the doors in if needed and then attack the occupants inside or by way of street fighting.

-For derby games at Easter Road the CSF rarely made an appearance as a mob, only a couple of times during the 1980s and the 2000s, and it was not unknown for Hearts casuals to arrive in taxis for these matches.
-Also, on at least one occasion the CCS turned up mob handed at the meeting place of the Hearts mob to usurp their plans and attack them.
-The CSF did get some revenge though when they smashed up the Royal Nip pub in October 2000.

-On football match days between the clubs when the game was to be played at Tynecastle the Hibs boys would usually march through the traditional Hearts areas of Haymarket, Dalry, Polwarth, Gorgie, Westfield and Saughton to try to locate the CSF in whatever pub they could be in.
-Even well into the 2000s this was still the optimum strategy.
-The CCS would sometimes though meet up early on the day in pubs that were known to be used by Hearts casuals in an attempt to force them into a confrontation when they arrived.

 Frequently in the evening after the game had finished at either of the football grounds or sometimes even if they had not played each other that day, the two mobs would clash at pubs in the Haymarket, Gorgie Road or Lothian Road areas of the city.
 In the late 1980s the Hearts player Gary MacKay ran a pub in Morrison Street and it was regularly a target of the Hibs casuals.